Are you still holding onto him?

 You know, exactly the thing you would think a relationship expert might say on the subject.
 It's the truth, but that doesn't always mean that it's very satisfying or easy to hear, especially when you're looking for a clear answer about HOW to know you're ready to move on to the next stage of your romantic life.

 While there is no definitive timeline we can consult to help us determine whether or not we're over that dude for good, there are signs we can all look for.
-I asked some of my friends, and together we came up with a list of signs from our own lives that helped us realize we were done with the done and ready to get out there again.
+I asked some of my friends, and together we came up with a list of signs from our own lives that helped us realize we were done and ready to get out there again.

 Breakups aren't easy, and neither is starting over when you decided to do that, but please know you aren't alone.
 We've all been there, and we all know just hard it is to let go of something that you once thought was going to last forever.

-1. You have no more tears left to shed.
+1. You have no more tears left to shed

 You don't cry when you talk about them.
 You don't cry when you talk about them with your friends, or your mom or therapist.
 You don't cry when you wake up from a dream about them.
 You don't cry when you're writing agonized poetry about them.
 In fact, you probably don't even write agonized poetry about them.

-2. You develop feelings for other people.
+2. You develop feelings for other people

 When you fall for someone else, or at least catch a serious case of crush-itis, the second you're able to get all butterfly-feeling in the guts (and groin) about someone new, you're almost home free!

-3. You throw his stuff in the trash.
+3. You throw his stuff in the trash

 When you can throw out his old stuff without feeling sentimental about it.
 That pair of his boxers you wore to bed?
 That one sock that seems to turn up constantly?
 Bin it.
 In fact, you're almost tempted to burn the stuff to prove a point... but you actually aren't even really invested in such a gesture anymore.

-4. You don't say his name.
+4. You don't say his name

 You used to say his name all the time, to everyone.
 You'd look for reasons just to say it out loud.
 Now, you just don't, because he isn't on your mind.
 No more shall this "puppy" be named by you — because you're finally grasping how to get over him.

-5. You cut off contact.
+5. You cut off contact

-6. Your memory changes.
+6. Your memory changes

 When you first break up with someone, all you do is think about the good times you spent together.
 You know you're actually over them when all those "sweet" memories are forgotten and all that remains are the memories of the bad times.

-7. You move on from his parents, too.
+7. You move on from his parents, too

 Getting over them is one thing, but getting over the parents?
 That's a whole other thing.
 We've all had those would-be in-laws that we just couldn't shake.
 When you finally stop sending them Christmas cards, you know you're done for good.

-8. You stop daydreaming about the future with him.
+8. You stop daydreaming about the future with him

 Remember how when you started dating you would dream about how his last name would sound as your last name?
-Did you ever go so far that you named your future kids and imagined what they would like?
+Did you ever go so far as you named your future kids and imagined what they would like?
 You did.
 We all did.
 When you stop that, you're done.

-9. You can listen to your "song" without reacting.
+9. You can listen to your "song" without reacting

 He made you playlists, he made you mix tapes.
 You never officially had "a song," but a million songs are about you and him.
 When you can listen to them again and enjoy them all on your own, you're over him.

-10. You remove him from social media.
+10. You remove him from social media